MrZammler/iGame/README.md

 Make sure your installation contains MUI and the above libraries.
 You can find the latest versions in Aminet.

-If you're having problems with iGame starting (guru 8000000B) try these versions of render and guigfx instead (Thanks to Jools 'buzz' Smyth for providing them): [guigfx_render_nofpu.lha](guigfx_render_nofpu.lha)

-If you still get gurus, try disabling the Screenshot pane with adding NOSCREENSHOT in iGames info.

 ## Compiling

 Please check the [Wiki](https://github.com/MrZammler/iGame/wiki/Compiling-iGame)